HarrisonOates/meetcode/items/report.md

      * Having the property of self-balancing along with the binary search tree guarantees the performance of O(logN) in the worst case for insertion, deletion and searching.
      * Although HashMap may seem more plausible with better time complexity, the AVL Tree can get data in order via inOrderTraversal().
+     * The AVL tree is also useful as we can easily store in Firebase, and then reload directly into a tree at a later time.
+This reduces the time taken to reload it back into a tree structure.

 2. Unlike the most operation in the AVL Tree, the deletion was not covered in the lecture, so its implementation will be briefly outlined.
    * The node that is to be deleted first gets searched, similar to the initial search fro the insertion.